 Corporate structure requirement for EMI schemes

 - The company must not be under the control of another company.
 Any subsidiaries must be 51% controlled.

-- Only companies employing fewer than 250 full time equivalents can offer EMI options.
+- Only companies employing fewer than 250 full time or full time equivalent can offer EMI options.
 Part-time employees count proportionately.